a74nh/armiesofsigmar/README.md

 * Add configs for missing factions (see armiesofsigmar/units/)
 * No support for allies
 * No support for battalions
-* Better support for special Battleline alligence (currently supported as two different unit types)
+* Maybe better support for special Battleline alligence (currently supported as two different unit types)
-* Better support for special cheaper maximum unit sizes (currently supported as two different unit types)
+* Maybe better support for special cheaper maximum unit sizes (currently supported as two different unit types)

 ## Example